Mera Peak Climbing Overview

 Permits to do Mera Peak Climbing

-Climbers are required to obtain the following permits to climb Mera Peak for the mentioned route in the below-given itinerary.
+Climbers are required to obtain the following permits to climb Mera Peak for the mentioned route in the itinerary.

 1. NMA (Nepal Mountaineering Association) Permit